suztomo/gcloud-mcp/README.md

 ### Claude Desktop

-To configure Claude Desktop to use the Firebase MCP server, edit the `claude_desktop_config.json` file.
+To configure Claude Desktop to use an MCP server, edit the `claude_desktop_config.json` file.
 You can open or create this file from the **Claude > Settings** menu.
 Select the **Developer** tab, then click **Edit Config**.

 ### Cline

-To configure Cline to use the Firebase MCP server, edit the `cline_mcp_settings.json` file.
+To configure Cline to use an MCP server, edit the `cline_mcp_settings.json` file.
 You can open or create this file by clicking the MCP Servers icon at the top of the Cline pane, then clicking the **Configure MCP Servers button**.

 ### Cursor

-To configure Cursor to use the Firebase MCP server, edit either the file `.cursor/mcp.json` (to configure only a specific project) or the file `~/.cursor/mcp.json` (to make the MCP server available in all projects).
+To configure Cursor to use an MCP server, edit either the file `.cursor/mcp.json` (to configure only a specific project) or the file `~/.cursor/mcp.json` (to make the MCP server available in all projects).